-About 8 years ago, when I was coaching a leadership program for our ministry, the other coaches began pulling out their Enneagram books.
-I was intrigued.
+About 8 years ago, when I was coaching a leadership program for our ministry, the other coaches began pulling out these “Enneagram” books.
+Having a love/hate relationship with personality tests, I was intrigued.
 I skimmed one of the books, saw myself in half of the 9 numbers, and came to the quick conclusion that the Enneagram is a crock.

 But those other coaches were wise people, so I persisted.
 I narrowed myself down to 1, 3, or 4.
 My friend, Iris, who is an Enneagram 3, suggested that I was also a 3.
 Secretly, I wanted to be anything other than a 3.

-So I decided that I was a 1.
+So I decided I was a 1.
 I texted Iris this news, and she texted back, “if you say so.”
-Apparently she was unconvinced.
+She was unconvinced.